Could probiotics from your donor fix gut problems after transplant?

 Summary

-This early study tests whether probiotics made from the patient's own or their donor's gut bacteria can improve intestinal health in people who develop acute graft-versus-host disease (aGVHD) after a stem cell transplant.
-Ten adults over age 50 will take probiotic capsules and be monitored for changes in stool frequency and gut bacteria over 100 days.
+This early study tests whether probiotics made from the patient's own or their donor's gut bacteria can improve intestinal health in people with acute graft-versus-host disease (aGVHD) after a stem cell transplant.
+Ten participants over age 50 will take probiotic capsules and be monitored for changes in stool frequency and gut bacteria.
 The goal is to see if this approach can ease symptoms and improve quality of life.

 Disclaimer